golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 The topic of this GAP is in no way related to 1./2. and should fully cover the most general approach to 3.
 While "local" reputation is part of 2, 3 fully includes everything related to the "non-local" reputation, extended with:

-* the node-based indices that really can't be labelled as "reputation" (e.g. how often it is rented, average price etc)
+* the node-based insights that really can't be labelled as "reputation" (e.g. how often it is rented, average price etc)
-* the aggregated indices (e.g. average prices for all nodes with a given set of parameters)
+* the aggregated insights (e.g. average prices for all nodes with a given set of parameters)

 ## Examples

-`Node indices API` might be providing just any information about nodes on the Golem market, but we can safely restrict our attention only to types of information that can really be utilized in a market strategy.
+`Network Insights API` might be providing just any information about nodes on the Golem market, but we can safely restrict our attention only to types of information that can really be utilized in a market strategy.
 Few examples of those:

 *   Average duration of the agreement for a given `node_id` - we might be looking for a long agreement and prefer nodes that have a history of long agreements